cliffbb/geppy_nn/README.md

-## Evolutionary NAS with cellular encoding of gene expression programming
+## Evolutionary NAS with Gene Expression Programming of Cellular Encoding